 Millville is a tiny borough located in the state of Pennsylvania.
 With a population of 949 people and just one neighborhood, Millville is the 798th largest community in Pennsylvania.
-Millville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Millville was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-When you are in Millville, you'll notice that it is more blue-collar than most other communities in America.
-35.20% of Millville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Millville is generally considered to be a blue-collar town.
+35.20% of the Millville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Millville is a borough of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Millville who work in office and administrative support (15.58%), management occupations (9.03%) and teaching (7.79%).

 Setting & Lifestyle